Beyond Fear and AddictionBy Dr. Margaret Paul

 Yet many people spend much of their time in the anxiety and stress of fight or flight when there is no real and present danger.
 This is because the body responds the same way to imagined danger as it does to real danger.
 The body thinks that the false evidence coming from our thoughts is real.

-Yet, the addictions themselves are an abandonment of self, in that they are not a healthy and loving way of dealing with painful feelings.
+However, the addictions themselves are self-abandoning, in that they are not a healthy and loving way of dealing with painful feelings.
 And it is self-abandonment that causes the most fear, anxiety, and depression.

-Thus, many people are caught in a very negative circle based on self-abandonment:
+Many people are caught in a very negative circle based on self-abandonment...

 We are abandoning ourselves when we allow ourselves to make up thoughts about the future that scare us.
 This would be like saying to a child, "You are going to end up alone.
 No one will ever love you.
 You will be out on the streets with no food and no help."
 Saying this to a child would be considered child abuse, yet many people tell these same things to themselves over and over when there is no objective truth to these statements.